-After the facts surrounding the problematic situation is thoroughly researched and the reason for the issue is identified, then analysis of this data is necessary for arriving at solutions.
+After the facts surrounding the problematic situation are thoroughly researched and the reason for the issue is identified, the analysis of this data is necessary for arriving at solutions.

 “There’s no use talking about the problem unless you talk about the solution.”
 Betty Williams